foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/003-detector-api-design.md

 1. `/api/v1/text/context/doc` - Context Analysis
     - Providing detection computation of content w.r.t the context provided in the input.

-Each of above endpoints will also provide an "evidence" block that will allow future integration with evidences for their response.
+Each of above endpoints will also provide an "evidence" block that will allow future integration with evidence for their response.

 ## Consequences